 Our study points to several directions for new research.
 One is to more fully analyze the policy put phenomenon, which prior research attributes mainly to Fed behavior since the 1990s.
-Our evidence points to a broader role for deliberate, often successful policymaker efforts to engineer countercyclical shocks in the wake of stock market crashes.
+Our evidence points to a broader role for deliberate, often successful, policymaker efforts to engineer countercyclical shocks in the wake of stock market crashes.
 How is it that monetary and fiscal authorities manufacture upward stock market jumps twice as often as downward ones?
 And how do they produce upward jumps at a much higher frequency after stock market crashes?
 It's not obvious how to generate these patterns in models that feature rational agents and asset prices based on fundamental economic forces.
+Pástor and Veronesi (2012) develop what is perhaps the leading theoretical model of the interplay between stock prices and government policy.
+In their model, stock prices fall on average at the announcement of government policy changes.
+That is opposite to the pattern we find for stock market jumps triggered by monetary policy and government spending.